 NEW YORK (AP) — Left-hander Hector Santiago has agreed to a minor league contract with the New York Mets.

-The 31-year-old had a 4.50 ERA and two saves in 42 relief appearances and seven starts last year for the Chicago White Sox.
-He struck out 103 in 102 innings but allowed 102 hits and 60 walks.
+The 31-year-old will report to major league spring training.
+He had a 4.50 ERA and two saves in 42 relief appearances and seven starts last year for the Chicago White Sox.
+He also struck out 103 in 102 innings but allowed 102 hits and 60 walks.

 He is 46-49 with a 4.06 ERA and six saves in eight seasons with the Chicago White Sox, Los Angeles Angels and Minnesota Twins, making 137 starts and 101 relief appearances.